 Fun Seasonal Activities for Kindergarten

 Seasonal activities are perfect for Fun Friday.
 For example, in the fall we would learn about why the leaves change color.
 We would read a book, watch a YouTube video and go on a walk looking for different colored leaves.
 Before the walk we would teach our students how to sign the words red, yellow, orange, and brown.
 This was a quiet walk, so as not to disturb nature.
 We would walk around the school and look for leaves changing color.
 When fall leaves were spotted, students would point and sign the color word.
 Finally, we would create beautiful (the children thought so) tissue paper leaves and use them to decorate our rooms.
 You can imagine all the things they would tell their parents over the weekend.
 Learning about why leaves change colors also falls under fun science activities for kindergarten.
 Planning for science experiments on Friday is another way to make sure students have a great day.
+For more details on this fun Fall lesson and for more Fall activities, read Fantastic Kindergarten Fall Activities.

 Fun Activities for Kindergarten Math